Optimizing quantum error correction protocols with erasure qubits: Discussion

 \section{Discussion}

 In this article, we studied the performance of the surface code with erasure qubits.
 We probed the threshold surfaces for different EC schedules and analyzed their subthreshold behavior.
 We identified the parameter regimes in which it is optimal to use each EC schedule.
-Notably, even with less precise erasure information from infrequent ECs, the surface code with erasure qubits can outperform the standard scheme.
-In terms of hardware realizations of erasure qubits, we analysed the dual-rail qubit and compared it with the standard transmon-based architecture.
-While the dual-rail qubit offers an advantage in suppressing dephasing errors, its effectiveness in tackling amplitude damping errors (assuming state-of-the-art parameters) requires gates and measurements which are faster than about $200\unit{ns}$.
+Notably, even with less precise erasure information from infrequent ECs, the surface code with erasure qubits can outperform the implementation with standard qubits.
+In terms of hardware realizations of erasure qubits, we analyzed the dual-rail qubit and compared it with the standard transmon-based architecture.
+While the dual-rail qubit offers an advantage in suppressing dephasing errors, its effectiveness in tackling amplitude damping errors (assuming state-of-the-art parameters) requires gates and measurements which are faster than about $200\unit{ns}$ to be below the surface code threshold.
+Although dual-rail transmons have not yet been demonstrated at scale, their reduced connectivity requirement---only three-qubit connectivity per transmon, compared to four in conventional surface code layouts---and strong intrinsic nonlinearity suggest that scaling them would introduce fewer correlated errors than in standard transmon-based processors.

 Our study is a distinctive approach to demonstrating QEC in the lab.
 Although fabricated superconducting devices are usually created for a particular QEC code, the QEC protocol can be modified based on the observed qubit lifetime, gate fidelities, and, in particular, measurement efficiencies.
 For example, the achievable measurement time, following an experimental optimization of the readout procedure, should dictate the rate of ECs within the circuit.
 A similar result is applicable to cavity-based dual-rail qubits, as we discuss in Appendix~\ref{appx:cavity_dual_rail}.
 For erasure qubits based on neutral atoms, erasure detection is cheap enough to make the 4 EC schedule the most beneficial; see Appendix~\ref{appx:rydberg_atoms}.